 - If access control is enabled, audit the system logs to find out for unauthorized access attempts or suspicious activity.
 Look for commands that dropped your data, modified users, or created the ransom demand record.

-Do note that there is no guarantee that your data will be returned even after you have paid the ransom.
-Hence, post attack, your first priority should be securing your cluster(s) to prevent further unauthorized access.
+Please note that even after you pay the ransom, your data will not be guaranteed to be returned.
+Hence, after the attack, your first priority should be securing your cluster(s) to prevent further unauthorized access.

 How do I protect my MongoDB database?

-There are several things you can do to protect your MongoDB database, and some of the tips and tricks are mentioned in this article.
-For example, you can enforce the access control and authentication, configure role-based access control, encrypt your communications, set a limit for network exposure, etc. Apart from these, it is recommended to backup your data continuously so that you can always be on the safe side.
+Several things you can do to protect your MongoDB database, and some of the tips and tricks are mentioned in this article.
+For example, you can enforce access control and authentication, configure role-based access control, encrypt your communications, set a limit for network exposure, etc. Apart from these, it is recommended that you continuously backup your data so that you can always be on the safe side.

 Is MongoDB a secure database?